asmaytK/GitBasics/README.md

 # I want to know about compter.
-# learning is important in the world
+#learning is important in the world.